haroldadmin/getignore/README.md

 - Install the [Go programming language](https://golang.org/)
 - Run `go get github.com/haroldadmin/getignore`

+There are open issues for making `getignore` available as [pre-compiled binaries](https://github.com/haroldadmin/getignore/issues/3) and also with [various](https://github.com/haroldadmin/getignore/issues/1) [package managers](https://github.com/haroldadmin/getignore/issues/2).

 ## Contributions

 `getignore` is a very small side-project, and I would continue to maintain it in my free time.
 If you would like to lend a hand by adding new features or fix bugs, feel free to open issues or pull requests.